pozi/PoziConnectConfig/South Gippsland/README.md

 Crown Portions fix

+Remove plan type of AG from council parcels list

+### FIXED

-Lot numbers with no plan number to be moved over to allotment field
+--- Lot numbers with no plan number to be moved over to allotment field

-CM plancode in lpaparc table has CM for each CM but no lot number. make lot number = CM
+-- CM plancode in lpaparc table has CM for each CM but no lot number. make lot number = CM

-Remove plan type of AG from council parcels

-remove crefno value from M1 (leave blank)
+-- remove crefno value from M1 (leave blank)

-Unit Suffix missing from address Building Unit Suffix 1
+-- Unit Suffix missing from address Building Unit Suffix 1